rasmusthorsson/mfpg/resources/dsl_files/DSL_guide.md

 A MFPG DSL file currently consists of five parts: **Output**, **Attributes**, **Strings**, **Actions**, and **Dependencies**.
-Each of these parts define some required configuration part the program will use to generate fingering positions, the parts are defined in the above order and separated by their respective names followed by a colon, like so:
+Each of these parts define some required configuration part the program will use to generate fingering positions, the parts are defined in the above order and separated by their respective names followed by a colon:

     Output:
         (Output is defined here)